rishi803/TeleCRM_todo/README.md

 # LIVE LINK : https://todo-task-rishi.netlify.app/

+## FEATURE :
+1. Add, delete, modify todos
+2. Save todos to local storage so that on next visit it should show already existing todos
+3. Responsive UI ( React + CSS + Media query )

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.